San Mateo, Rizal: Transportation

 San Mateo has a variety of conveyances that provide the residents with ready means of transportation.
 These are public utility jeepneys, buses, tricycles, pedicabs and UV Express Service are operating in the town.
 These facilitate the movement of people and goods to Metro Manila and nearby towns of Rizal.

 There are six jeepney terminals in San Mateo: San Mateo Plaza, Barangay Pintong Bukawe, Barangay Banaba (Puregold), Barangay Silangan (AFP Housing & Tierra Monte) and Barangay Santo Niño (Modesta).

 Transportation routes passing San Mateo, are Montalban-Cubao (jeepneys), Montalban-San Mateo (jeepneys), Montalban-Marikina (jeepneys) and Commonwealth, Philcoa-San Mateo (jeepneys) thru the San Mateo-Batasan Bridge.
 These routes traverses Quezon City, Marikina, San Mateo and Rodriguez (Montalban).
 The only way to get through Pintong Bukawe is through Marcos Hi-way, Cabading & Sapinit Roads in Antipolo.

-Long before the Manila Light Rail Transit System opened its services in Santolan in the Pasig-Marikina border in the early 2000s, steam train services had once served those places in the past, even before World War II.
+Long before the LRT 2 opened its services in Santolan in the Pasig-Marikina border in the early 2000s, steam train services had once served those places in the past, even before World War II.

+There is a proposed San Mateo Railway that might traverse municipalities of Rodriguez (Montalban), San Mateo in Rizal and Marikina City in National Capital Region and connect them to LRT 2.

 In Marikina, there is a street named "Daangbakal", also called by the names of "Shoe Avenue Extension", "Munding Avenue" and "Bagong Silang".
 There is also a similar "Daangbakal" in the San Mateo-Montalban (Rodriguez) area, and on the maps one can notice that the two roads should have been connected with each other.
 In fact, as the name suggests in Tagalog, these streets were once a single railway line.
 The two sides of the "Daangbakal" roads were once connected by a bridge in the San Mateo-Marikina border.
 However, as the railroad tracks have been largely ignored after the Japanese Occupation and was transformed into separate highways, the railway connection was abandoned.

 The old railroad tracks, called the Marikina Line, was connected from Tutuban station in Manila, passing through Tramo (Barangay Rosario, Pasig) coming all the way to the town of Marikina up to Montalban.
 On the northern end of the "Daangbakal" road in Montalban is a basketball court.
 That basketball court which stands today, surrounded by the Montalban Catholic Church and Cemetery, was once the railway station terminus of that particular line.